neil-ca-moore/neil-ca-moore.github.io/_posts/2015-10-04-moving-to-industry.markdown

 # What still bothers me about industry

 Autonomy is one of the great attractions of academia.
 As you would expect learning amongst academic researchers is expected and encouraged.
 I have to say that in industry I have found that there is generally little time available during work hours to investigate new technologies and ideas.
 That is perhaps a function of where I work and the job I do.
-I think it's perhaps my mistake and I should be conciously delivering less work and focussing on building my skills more during office hours.
+I think it's perhaps my mistake and I should be consciously delivering less work and focussing on building my skills more during office hours.
 Nevertheless I do feel pressure to produce work for the project, and very little pressure to expand my skills.
 I think that experience may be typical in industry.
-That is a definite disadvantage, and it makes me feel sorry for people who have out of work responsibilities like looking after children, relatives and other committments, meaning that they haven't the free time that I have (at least for the moment!)
+That is a definite disadvantage, and it makes me feel sorry for people who have out of work responsibilities like looking after children, relatives and other commitments, meaning that they haven't the free time that I have (at least for the moment!)

-The other side of automomy is freedom to follow your interests.
+The other side of autonomy is freedom to follow your interests.
 This is something that has to be earned in industry, to a greater degree than in academia.
 I can affect the project's aims and what I work on by having good ideas and of course the implementation decisions are down to us.
 However I typically can't decide to work on a new idea for a week, there are other priorities that I must advance.
 Hence my priorities are often external and I don't have a lot of say what they are.
 Again this is something that's familiar in academia.
 Academics must march to the beat of somebody else's drum too: e.g. grants must be written to be tailored to available funding; and students and postdocs must work on somebody else's research agenda.
 What I'm saying is that it seems to me there are more constraints on your time in industry, compared to early stage research careers.

 # Conclusions

 So to summarise what I like most about industry I'd say

-* the fact colleagues and customers care so much about the work I do,
+- the fact colleagues and customers care so much about the work I do,
-* the engagement levels in projects, and
+- the engagement levels in projects, and
-* the salary.
+- the salary.

 What I liked about academia was

-* the freedom to explore and learn, and
+- the freedom to explore and learn, and
-* the collegiate lifestyle.
+- the collegiate lifestyle.

 I would simply say that if you already love what you do then keep doing it.
 It's the people who are not so sure that I want to address.
 If you are not sure you're happy in academia or realistically you are not going to be able to make a long term career of it, then consider making a jump to industry.
 As I have said there is a great demand for software engineering and research skills.
 There is no shame in making the move and if you enjoy it then it will have been worthwhile.
 Otherwise you go back with improved skills in new areas.